openpharma/mmrm/simulations/missing-data-benchmarks/README.md

 All simulation results can be reproduced by running the R scripts in `R/meals/` with the appropriately set sample sizes.
-We recommend performing these simulations in a high-powered computing environment, as they are time consuming.
+We recommend performing these simulations in a high-powered computing environment, as they are time consuming, via using the batch job scripts.
 Note too that the `sasr` R package and a SAS Studio account are required to reproduce these simulations.